 The legend and the legacy of Arthur Lydiard is alive and well.
 Perhaps the method he developed over a 50 year period is more popular today than when he coached Olympians directly or headed various national governing bodies of sport throughout the world.

-From New Zealand’s greatest athlete ever, Olympic Gold medalist and world record holder, Dr. Peter Snell to Finland’s legendary Lasse Viren, Lydiard’s influence was widespread and the success of it was undeniable.
-Since his passing in 2004, while on tour in the US, 4 time Olympian Lorraine Moller and Nobuya ‘Nobby’ Hashizume, one of the most knowledgeable coaches on the Lydiard method together created the Arthur Lydiard Foundation, mostly to perpetuate and protect the easily misunderstood method.
+From New Zealand’s greatest athlete ever, Olympic Gold medallist and world record holder, Dr. Peter Snell to Finland’s legendary Lasse Viren, Lydiard’s influence was widespread and the success of it was undeniable.
+Since his passing in 2004, while on tour in the US, 4-time Olympian Lorraine Moller and Nobuya ‘Nobby’ Hashizume, one of the most knowledgeable coaches on the Lydiard method, together created the Arthur Lydiard Foundation, mostly to perpetuate and protect the easily misunderstood method of training.

 Any running chatline forum where the name Arthur Lydiard is bantered about explodes with interest and debate.
 Want to grow a thread?
 Feed it generously with Arthur Lydiard.

 The Lydiard Foundation board and advisory team is a who’s who of international running.
 Headed by Nobby and Lorraine, they share an appreciation of all things Lydiard with the likes of Dr. Peter Snell, Alan Culpepper, Greg McMillan, Dr. Dave Martin, Rod Dixon, Steve Scott, Jon Brown, Nic Bideau, Yuko Arimori, Dick Brown, Steve Jones, Bill Squires, Kathryn Switzer to name a few.
 Yes the legend and legacy are alive and well today.
 Below is an interview with the co-founder Nobby Hashizume.